akinsho/bufferline.nvim/README.md

 Plug 'akinsho/bufferline.nvim'
 ```

+## What about Tabs?

+This plugin, as the name implies, shows a user their buffers _not tabs_ if you're unclear as to what the difference
+is please read `:help tabpage`.
+It does include minimal indicators which show how many tabs you have open and which is focused.
+These are not however part of the bufferline proper and tabs cannot currently replace buffers.

+If you are interested in _contributing a PR_ for tab related functionality please raise an issue to discuss.

+**N.B:** please **don't open a feature request** for this.
+It isn't something I plan on _personally_ implementing but will happily help
+a willing contributor who wants to add this themselves.

 ## Caveats

 - This won't appeal to everyone's tastes.
 This plugin is opinionated about how the tabline